 When using BackupAssist to perform a backup from a Windows file system to a Linux (ext4 or XFS) file system, the backup can fail if the following conditions apply:

 - The backup is running a system protection job to the Linux based NAS.

 - The Linux NAS has sparse file allocation turned on.

-These conditions can result in two possible error messages.
+These conditions can result in the following possible error messages: